Daniel Day-Lewis: Personal life

-Relationships
+Relationships and family

 Protective of his privacy, Day-Lewis has described his life as a "lifelong study in evasion".
-He had a relationship with French actress Isabelle Adjani that lasted six years, eventually ending after a split and reconciliation.
+He had a relationship with French actress Isabelle Adjani that lasted six years.
 Their son was born in 1995 in New York City a few months after the relationship ended.

-In 1996, while working on the film version of the stage play The Crucible, he visited the home of playwright Arthur Miller, where he was introduced to the writer's daughter, Rebecca Miller.
-They married later that year, on 13 November 1996.
-The couple have two sons.
-They divide their time between their homes in Manhattan, US and Annamoe, Ireland.
+While filming The Crucible in 1995, Day-Lewis visited the home of Arthur Miller – the playwright of the play from which the film was adapted – where he met Miller's daughter, Rebecca.
+After a year of dating, they married on 13 November 1996.
+They have two sons, Ronan (born 1998) and Cashel (born 2002).
+They divide their time between their homes in Manhattan, New York City, and Annamoe, County Wicklow, Ireland.

 Citizenship and knighthood

 Day-Lewis has held dual British and Irish citizenship since 1993.
 He has maintained his Annamoe home since 1997.
 He stated: "I do have dual citizenship, but I think of England as my country.
 I miss London very much, but I couldn't live there because there came a time when I needed to be private and was forced to be public by the press.
 I couldn't deal with it."
 He is a supporter of south-east London football club Millwall.

 In 2008, when he received the Academy Award for Best Actor from Helen Mirren, who was on presenting duty having won the previous year's Best Actress Oscar for portraying Queen Elizabeth II in The Queen, Day-Lewis knelt before her, and she tapped him on each shoulder with the Oscar statuette, to which he quipped, "That's the closest I'll come to ever getting a knighthood."
-Day-Lewis was appointed a Knight Bachelor in the 2014 Birthday Honours for services to drama.
-On 14 November 2014, he was knighted by Prince William, Duke of Cambridge, in an investiture ceremony at Buckingham Palace.
+Six years later, Day-Lewis was appointed a Knight Bachelor in the 2014 Birthday Honours for services to drama.
+Prince William, Duke of Cambridge stood-in for the Queen on 14 November 2014, at his investiture ceremony at Buckingham Palace.